On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Abstract

 \section{Abstract}

 The absorption of infrared and visible radiation from stellar emission spectra by the negatively charged hydrogen ions H$^{-}$ is considered.
-We derive the explicit formulas which can be used to determine the total absorption coefficient (per unit volume) for the negatively charged hydrogen ions ${}^{1}$H$^{-}$ (protium) and ${}^{2}$H$^{-}$ (deuterium or D$^{-}$).
-The bound-free and free-free absorption coefficients $a_{\nu}$ and $k_{\nu}$ obtained in our methods can be used to evaluate the actual absorption of infrared and visible radiation by the H$^{-}$ ion in photospheres of many cold stars with surface temperatures $T_s \le$ 8,250 $K$.
+We derive the explicit formulas for the bound-free absorption coefficient $a_{\nu}$ for the negatively charged hydrogen ion ${}^{\infty}$H$^{-}$ and its isotopes ${}^{1}$H$^{-}$ (protium) and ${}^{2}$H$^{-}$ (deuterium or D$^{-}$).
+The bound-free absorption coefficient $a_{\nu}$ is used to evaluate the actual absorption of infrared and visible radiation by the H$^{-}$ ion in photospheres of many cold stars with surface temperatures $T_s \le$ 8,250 $K$.